Christianity is more than a survival guide

 Christianity Is More Than a Survival Guide

-We look for faith to help us get through stress, uncertainty, political turmoil, cultural confusion, or personal suffering.
-Christianity becomes a kind of spiritual survival guide — useful, practical, reassuring, but ultimately secondary to the real work of managing life on our own terms.
+While our faith can certainly help us navigate stress, uncertainty, political turmoil, cultural confusion, or personal suffering, Christianity is more than a sort of spiritual survival guide — useful, practical, reassuring, but ultimately secondary to the real work of managing life on our own terms.

-It is not a system for emotional stability.
+It is not simply a system for emotional stability.

-At its heart, the Christian faith is not about learning how to survive the world, but about encountering Jesus Christ — the Son of God who enters the world, redeems it from within, and calls us into communion with Himself.
+At its heart, the Christian faith is not about learning how to survive the world.
+If it were, it would be no better than chocolate, coffee, or any other coping mechanism.
+Christianity is about encountering Jesus Christ — the Son of God who entered the world, sacrificed Himself to redeem it from within, and presently calls each of us into communion with Himself.

 A survival guide teaches us how to adapt.